mike-fresh/remove-pdf-pages/README.md

 To run as a shell script:

     python3 remove-pdf-pages.py file1.pdf file2.pdf ...

-Or just right click in Thunar to selected files and choose `Remove PDF pages`
+Or just right click in Thunar on selected files and choose `Remove PDF pages`